Toronto Argonauts: 1989–2015

 The Argonauts saw winning seasons from 2005 to 2007 before bottoming out the next two years.
 They finished 2009 with just three wins.
 Critical players over this half-decade included receiver Arland Bruce III, defensive star Byron Parker, and all-star punter Noel Prefontaine.
 The team generated some controversy in 2006 when they lured running back Ricky Williams from the NFL.
 Williams had repeatedly violated NFL drug policies and was under suspension for the year; he played just one season with the Argos.

 In 2010 the team again saw an ownership change, with construction magnate David Braley, who also owns the Lions, taking control.
 After breaking even in 2010 and going 6–12 in 2011, the Argonauts again acquired a championship nucleus in 2012.
 Ricky Ray was brilliant at quarterback while Chad Owens emerged as arguably the league's best special teams player.
 Owens broke Michael Clemons CFL record for all purpose yards and won the CFL Most Outstanding Player award that year.
 The 2012 Grey Cup was played in Toronto and the team took their first championship victory in the city since 1952, a 35–22 win over Calgary.

+The team's practice location was moved to York University in June 2014, after it had previously been at the University of Toronto Mississauga for 18 years.